benlesh/ALE/README.md

 See my blog at http://www.benlesh.com for more information (posts tagged with ALE)

+ * v 0.0.4.4 - Updated web server to use a single event to register all actions
+    * removed preprocessor and post processor events.
+	* Create method no longer used to register a main event.
+There is no main event.
  * v 0.0.4.2 - Converted middleware usage to simple event/delegate implementation.
  * v 0.0.4.1 - Abstractions and Middleware capabilities added.
 Laying the groundwork for a routed server.
     * Abstracted out Server, Request and Response.